Martinf88/fantasticKnights-Backend/README.md

-# Webshop API Documentation
+# Webshop API Documentation by Fantastic Knights
+##### Martin Fahlström, Stephanie Karlsson and Felipe Fernandez

 This is the backend API for a webshop built with Node.js, Express, and MongoDB Atlas.
 The API provides functionality for products, users, and cart management.
 Below is the detailed information on how to interact with the API.

 ## Base URL
 http://localhost:9876